Sensing-Dev/doc/docs/tutorials/python/display-image.md

 # Display Image

-In this tutorial, we learn how to get image data from device with ion-kit, and display with .
+In this tutorial, we learn how to get image data from device with ion-kit, and display with OpenCV.

 ## Prerequisite